DataLab-Platform/DataLab/README.md

 ## Overview

-CodraFT is a generic signal and image processing software based on Python scientific libraries (such as NumPy, SciPy or OpenCV) and Qt graphical user interfaces (thanks to [guidata](https://pypi.python.org/pypi/guidata) and [guiqwt](https://pypi.python.org/pypi/guiqwt) libraries).
+CodraFT is a generic signal and image processing software based on Python scientific libraries (such as NumPy, SciPy or scikit-image) and Qt graphical user interfaces (thanks to [guidata](https://pypi.python.org/pypi/guidata) and [guiqwt](https://pypi.python.org/pypi/guiqwt) libraries).

 CodraFT is available as a **stand-alone** application (see for example our all-in-one Windows installer) or as an **addon to your Python-Qt application** thanks to advanced automation and embedding features.